Heatblur-Simulations/f-4e-manual/_sources/cockpit.rst.txt

 Course Indicator
 ----------------

-Displays heading referencing the entered course using the SET Knob, and position relative to the programmed ILS localizer and glide slope entered by the pilot.
+Used during an ILS approach, displays localizer and glide slope deviations represented dots—1 dot equals 1 1/4 degrees for course and 1/4 degree for glide slope.
+The heading pointer indicates the aircraft's heading relative to the selected course set by the knob.
 Does not function with TACAN or VOR.
-Deviations are presented as dots, with one dot in course deviation equal to 1 1/4th degree, and one dot in glide slope deviation as 1/4 degree.
-Course and Glide Slope OFF flags are visible if signal from the tuned station is lost.
+OFF flags display on signal loss.

 KY-28 Mode Indicator